 MD:

+Residents on their second and third rotation will preview the MD cases.
 Signout time varies depending on the case volume (the resident will be previewing in the morning), and the attending’s schedule.
 The resident should touch base with the attending on the MD service that day after the morning conference (9:00 AM) to set a time for signout.
 Signout usually starts between 11:00 and 1:00 and takes about 2 hours to finish.
 The resident should be released no later than 3:00 PM to attend to other responsibilities, and earlier if there is a large grossing volume on that day.
 Any remaining cases will be signed out by the attending, who will arrange a time to go over these cases with the resident within the same week.

-Residents on their second and third rotation will preview the MD cases.
 It is recommended that they preview at least 20 cases per day.
 Cases above this threshold can be managed by the attending, or by the resident who chooses to preview additional cases.
 They should focus on the biopsies, while the excisions are of lower priority (excisions from MLabs are simple and of lower educational value).

-Residents should organize cases so that those with the highest educational value are signed out first
+Residents should organize cases so that those with the highest educational value are signed out first.

 Cases that are signed out without the resident, but have high educational value may be set aside by the faculty member.
 The resident is expected to check with the attending the next day to go over these cases.